We invite you to join the conversation about good food, food security and food systems.

 No one along the supply chain was exploited for its creation

 All people have access to food regardless of social and economic constraints

-The Michigan Good Food Charter is working to ensure all Michiganders have access to good food and all Michigan farmers and food businesses have opportunities.
+The Michigan Good Food Charter is working to ensure Michiganders have access to good food and Michigan farmers and food businesses have opportunities.
 Their first goal states that Michigan Institutions will source 20% of their food products from Michigan growers, producers and processors.

 Think of a food system as the steps it takes for the food we eat to get from the farm to our kitchens and onto our dinner plates.
 A food system within 50-100 miles from your home is known as a local food system.
 Why does it matter where our food comes from?